rust-lang/rust-wiki-backup/Doc-attributes.md

 Rust includes a built-in [unit testing](Note unit testing) facility which makes use of attributes and conditional compilation.

+## Other crate attributes

+`crate_type` can be either "bin" or "lib" and specifies the default output type.

+    #[crate_type = "lib"];

+Both of these are just informational, and no tool actually uses them yet.

+    // A very short description of the crate
+    #[comment = "The Rust core library"];
+    #[license = "MIT"];

 ## Yet more uses of attributes

-Attributes are all around these days.
-Here are even more3
+Attributes are all around us!.
+Here are even more you may not know about.

 ### Specifying the ABI of foreign functions